 Theron Records was operated by amateur musician Connie Toole (1909-1968), who sank his savings from years of working for the Santa Fe railroad into the label.
 Our recent discovery of a limited-edition 78 from Modern Recording Studio indicates that Toole was already recording in October or November of 1950, but there was a delay before he could bring his plans to fruition.
 The Theron label did not actually open for business till March 1952.
 There were 13 known releases.
 The first two, in 1952, featured Byllye Williams (1918 - 1958), a popular piano-bar singer in Chicago, and a ballad singer named Bobby Anderson.
 After a hiatus, the label resumed recording in October 1953; during 1954 Toole released two singles by veteran tenor saxophonist Leon Washington (1909 - 1973) and pianist Earl Washington (1921 - 1975; not related to Leon), along with extra obscure releases by Little Joey Jones, Jr., and the Storm Trio.
 The label's peak year for recording activity was 1955, with records by the Ebony Moods, the Sheppards, Laura Lynn, Connee Allen, all backed by Earl and Leon, an instrumental single by Earl Washington, and a single by the Marvellos.
 Despite Toole's best efforts, the Marvellos' record (his company's most credible doo-wop effort) was not a hit when issued in January 1956, and the label folded.
 In 1961, Toole was responsible for two extremely limited edition test releases on the Unique Laboratories label, "Produced by Theron Records."[Revised 12/29/15]

 The United and States labels loomed large among Chicago independents during the 1950s.
-The United Record Company was launched in July 1951, by Leonard Allen (1899 - 1985), a former policeman and tailor shop owner, and Lew Simpkins (1918 - 1953), a veteran record man who had worked for Miracle and Premium and brought many of their former artists to the new label.
+The United Record Company was launched in July 1951, by Leonard Allen (1899 - 1985), a former policeman and tailor shop owner, and Lew Simpkins (1918 - 1953), a veteran record man who previously did A and R for Miracle and Premium and brought many of their former artists to the new label.
 United enjoyed early success, scoring hits by Tab Smith ("Because of You"), Jimmy Forrest ("Night Train"), and the Four Blazes ("Mary Jo"); during its first year of operation, it was outdoing its local rival Chess on the charts.
 The company was able to expand and open a new imprint called States in May 1952.
 With an eye on the jukebox market, United and States recorded a substantial roster of jazz artists, including Tab Smith, Jimmy Forrest,Chris Woods, Gene Ammons, Paul Bascomb, Tommy Dean, Jimmy Coe, Eddie Chamblee, Cozy Eggleston, and the classification-bending Johnny Wicks.
 Tab Smith would cut 85 sides for the company and was responsible for 2 of its 3 LPs.
 The company also ventured into urban blues (Roosevelt Sykes, Memphis Slim, J. T. Brown) and occasionally into the more down-home sounds of Robert Nighthawk and Junior Wells.
 Gospel was represented by Robert Anderson and the Caravans, and vocal harmony by the Four Blazes, the Dozier Boys, and the Five C's.
 During its first 2 1/2 years of operation, the company recorded 463 masters.
 Most of these were done at Universal Recording in Chicago, where United and States consistently got high-fidelity results; the company also made occasional forays into the Detroit scene, which was underserved by the few local record companies.
-However, the loss of Lew Simpkins, who died suddenly on April 27, 1953, was a serious blow; Leonard Allen was left to run the enterprise with limited help.[Revised 2/13/16.]
+However, the loss of Lew Simpkins, who died suddenly at the age of 34 on April 27, 1953, was a serious blow; Leonard Allen was left to run the enterprise with limited help.[Revised 8/10/16.]

 United and States Part II covers the final four years of the labels' existence (1954-1957).
 While the company remained fairly healthy (and busy in the studio) during 1954, activity dropped off sharply after that.
 Of the 281 sides that the company cut during this period, 130 were done in 1954.
 By the end of 1956 Leonard Allen was reduced to selling off half of the house music publishing company to pay his tax bill.
 Except for Tab Smith, who was still with the enterprise when the last United single rolled out, the jazz talent fell away during this period.
 Blues recording was substantial in 1954: Junior Wells, Memphis Slim, L. C. McKinley, "Big" Walter Horton, and Harold Burrage all waxed sides for the company.
 After that year United and States were restricted to bringing back J. T. Brown (for a session that Allen chose not to release) and doing one session apiece with Artie Wilkins, Dennis "Long Man" Binder, and Arbee Stidham.
 The company continued its gospel activities with the Caravans (by far its steadiest contributor in the genre), Singing Sammy Lewis, and the Little Lucy Smith Singers.
 It also stepped up its doowop activity by recording the Danderliers, the Moroccos, the Sheppards, the Palms, and the Five Chances; however, United lacked the musical vision or the resources to market its top doowop groups as rock and roll artists, and some top-quality sides by the Pastels, the Drakes, and the Earls never saw release.
 During the label's last year it recorded or purchased some rock and roll, but the effort came too late.
 Too many years without hits finally brought United and States down after the company's Christmas releases in 1957.
 Over 6-plus years of operation, Leonard Allen released 116 singles on the United label and 64 on States.
 He ventured gingerly into 10-inch LPs, relying on previously released material for three offerings.
 Some items from the United and States catalogs—most notably, the Gene Ammons sides, and a large cache of tracks by the Caravans—were dealt away to Savoy as the company was going under.
 The remaining material was acquired by Bob Koester in 1975.
 Koester's Delmark and Pearl labels have reissued the majority of it, always in top-quality sound with good documentation.[Revised 7/4/16]